Complications from the Misuse of Laxatives and Diuretics

 Laxatives and diuretics are commonly misused by patients with eating disorders, particularly those with bulimia nervosa and the binge-purge subtype of anorexia nervosa.
 The misuse of laxatives and diuretics is a form of purging, which are methods to remove food consumed from the body to prevent weight gain or promote weight loss.

-Eating disorder patients constitute the largest group of individuals who misuse laxatives, with 10-60% of those with anorexia and bulimia misusing laxatives and approximately 49% misusing diuretics.
+Eating disorder patients constitute the largest group of individuals who misuse laxatives, with up to 75% of those with anorexia and bulimia misusing laxatives and approximately 33% misusing diuretics.

 Many patients take laxatives to induce diarrhea to feel thinner, lighter or “empty.”
 Patients may also use laxatives to prevent the absorption of unwanted calories to lose weight or to avoid weight gain after binge eating.
 However, the effect on nutrient absorption is minimal, with only about a 12% reduction with use of laxatives.
 Patients misuse diuretics with a similar purpose, to produce more urine to help eliminate water and achieve a lower body weight.

-The Misuse of Diuretics and Laxatives Lead to Severe Complications
+Complications of the Misuse of Diuretics and Laxatives

-Those with an eating disorder who abuse or misuse laxatives or diuretics can experience various issues, ranging from dependency on these medications to complications that affect entire organ systems.
+However, over time the misuse of diuretics and laxatives can lead to a variety of issues ranging from dependency on these medications to complications that affect entire organ systems.

 Laxative Dependence

-A patient who abuses stimulant laxatives can become both psychologically and physiologically dependent on them, which can cause unpleasant symptoms when use is ceased.
-Indeed, laxative abuse is frequently considered an addiction-like behavior.
+A patient who abuses stimulant laxatives can become both psychologically and physiologically dependent on them, which can cause unpleasant and uncomfortable symptoms when individuals stop using them.
+Laxative abuse is frequently considered an addiction-like behavior.

-Many of the more severe medical complications of an eating disorder stem from electrolyte disturbances.
-Laxative misuse can result in chronic diarrhea, which in turn can cause fluid loss and hypokalemia, as potassium concentration is relatively high in stool water.
+Many of the severe medical complications of an eating disorder stem from electrolyte disturbances.
+Laxative misuse can result in chronic diarrhea, which in turn can cause fluid loss and hypokalemia, due to the high potassium in stool water and hormonal changes resulting from the intravascular depletion.
 Hypokalemia can cause:

 - Cardiac arrhythmias